Home » Blog » Electrical Fire Prevention for Los Angeles Multi-Unit Properties: Reduce Liability

 Unlicensed or Improper Prior Electrical Work

-Unpermitted work is endemic in older LA multi-unit buildings.
+Unpermitted work is common in older LA multi-unit buildings.
 Previous owners added circuits, moved outlets, and wired additions without permits and without licensed contractors.
-The results are frequently visible to a professional: reversed polarity, undersized wire for the breaker protecting it, connections made in inaccessible locations, and circuits that don’t behave the way the panel directory claims they do.
+The results are frequently visible to a professional: reversed polarity, undersized wire for the breaker protecting it, connections made in inaccessible locations, and circuits that do not behave the way the panel directory claims they do.
 These are ignition risks that a professional inspection identifies and that unpermitted work created invisibly.

 How to Identify Fire Risks Before They Produce a Loss